TrajOpt Planner

 • GIVEN_TRAJ: the user provides the entire trajectory for data member.

 • TermInfo: This is the base struct for all types of COST and CNT functions that are carried by cost_infos and cnt_infos members.
 COST functions are the objectives that are supposed to be minimized and CNT are the ones that must be satisfied.
 The current implementation contains JointPoseTermInfo, JointVelTermInfo (hard-coded) and CartPoseTermInfo (is partially implemented).
 Member term_type dictates the type of the term we are adding; it could be TT_COST or TT_CNT which means a cost term or constraint term respectively.
 Also TT_USE_TIME can be selected for this member which allows time parameterization.
 In this case use_time of BasicInfo should be set to true as well.
 The other parameters of these terms which need to be set are loaded from trajopt_planning.yaml file.
-The following list describes these parametrs:
+The following list describes these parameters:

 • coeffs: weight coefficients for joints